3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

-The option to disable network stack prevents network controller drivers from being loaded effectively disabling the network connection until the OS with it's own drivers is loaded.
+The option to disable network stack prevents network controller drivers from being loaded effectively disabling the network connection until the OS with its own drivers is loaded.
 Additionally, disabling the network stack removes the iPXE network boot option from the boot menu until it is enabled again.
 ![Enable network stack](/img/enable_network_boot.png)